 Vegetables – fresh Vegetables are good source of fiber, minerals and vitamins.

 Having sufficient protein is essential for healing, as amino acid from protein is referred to as building blocks.

 The amino acids in protein help the wounds to heal and regenerate the tissues.
 Protein consumption also helps the body gain strength and energy.
-It is recommended to go in for lean meats such as chicken, turkey seafood and eggs as these are good sources of protein.
-For vegetarians the options for getting protein are, nuts, beans and tofu.
-Dairy products also contain protein, but avoid them if your tummy is sensitive or you are bothered with constipation, go avoid them.
+It is recommended to go in for lean meats such as chicken, turkey, seafood and eggs as these are good sources of protein.
+For vegetarians, the options for getting protein are nuts, beans and tofu.
+Dairy products also contain protein, but avoid them if your tummy is sensitive or you are bothered with constipation.
 If you are not able to get enough protein in your normal diet after surgery, you may try adding protein powder to drinks or smoothies.
 Some people find it easy to sip on the shake and they may add fruits like berries or bananas.